-If you have WebSphere for z/OS running in a sysplex as a host cluster and want to maintain service to your clients during the warm start, see "Steps for performing a rolling warm start from WebSphere for z/OS V4.0 to V4.0.1 without the customization dialog" on page 340.
+If you have WebSphere for z/OS running in a sysplex as a host cluster and want to maintain service to your clients during the warm start, see "Steps for performing a rolling warm start from WebSphere for z/OS V4.0 to V4.0.1 without the customization dialog" on page 392.

-- Use SMP/E to install the new WebSphere for z/OS code.
+- 1. Use SMP/E to install the new WebSphere for z/OS code.
 Be sure to install the new WebSphere for z/OS code into a separate set of MVS and HFS data sets. - 2.
 Back up your current system.
-This includes: - The system management database - The LDAP database tables containing the naming space and the interface repository - Files in the HFS containing WebSphere for z/OS run-time information (usually mounted at /WebSphere390/CB390). - WebSphere for z/OS PROCLIBs - WebSphere for z/OS LOADLIBs
+This includes: - The system management database - The LDAP database tables containing the naming space and the interface repository - Files in the HFS containing WebSphere for z/OS run-time information (usually mounted at /WebSphere390/CB390).

+- WebSphere for z/OS PROCLIBs - WebSphere for z/OS LOADLIBs

-For more information, see "Guidelines for backup of the WebSphere for z/OS system" on page 207.
+For more information, see "Guidelines for backup of the WebSphere for z/OS system" on page 183.

-- 3. Edit the BBOMCFG, BBOMPAT2, BBOBIND, BBOIVPP, BBOIBN, and BBOWCMIG members in the new SBBOJCL data set according to comments in the members.

-- 4. Stop all application servers and WebSphere for z/OS (on a sysplex, stop all clustered host instances).

-- 5. Unmount the V4.0 HFSes and mount the WebSphere for z/OS V4.0.1 HFSes.
-The following are the defaults:
+- 3. Edit the BBOMCFG, BBOMPAT2, BBOBIND, BBOIVPP, BBOIBN, and BBOWCMIG members in the new SBBOJCL data set according to comments in the members. - 4.
+Stop all application servers and WebSphere for z/OS (on a sysplex, stop all clustered host instances). - 5.
+Unmount the V4.0 HFSes and mount the WebSphere for z/OS V4.0.1 HFSes.
+The following are the defaults: - /usr/lpp/WebSphere - /usr/lpp/java/IBM/J1.3 where hlq is the high-level qualifier for the V4.0.1 data sets.

-- /usr/lpp/WebSphere

-- /usr/lpp/java/IBM/J1.3

 - 6. If not already authorized, APF-authorize the following data sets:

 - hlq.SBBOLPA

 - hlq.SBBOLOAD

 - hlq.SBBOLD2